 There are loads of great experiences to be had no matter when you visit.
 Here’s some of our top picks.

 The city’s number one must visitor attraction is Kelvingrove Art Gallery and Museum.
-With fascinating displays from Sir Roger the Asian Elephant to a 1940s Spitfire, there is so much to see, with none more popular than Dippy the Diplodocus, who is on a road trip around the UK, venturing out of London for the first time since 1905 (ends May 6).
+With fascinating displays from Sir Roger the Asian Elephant to a 1940s Spitfire, there is so much to see and do.
 Across the road is the Kelvin Hall where 66 million-year-old Trix the Tyrannosaurus Rex will wow children and adults alike from April 18 – July 31.

 Other highlights include the Riverside Museum which showcases the city’s vast transport collection and The Tall Ship, which has a regular programme of maritime themed events and activities to keep the kids entertained.